GenesisFR/HowToBecomeGoodAtShooters/README.md

 - not considered as named enemies, therefore signature weapons aren't affected by damage reduction
 - stand up when deploying most of their skills, giving you time to land a few shots
 - their damage output and melee damage are way beyond any other mob in the game
-- when below 25% HP, they'll go to the nearest cover to use a medkit
+- when below 25% HP, they'll go to the nearest cover to use an armor kit
 - when they're about to hack your skills, a lightning icon will be shown above them so you have about 2-3s to destroy or pick up your skill
 - when they're about to disrupt your skills, an EMP icon will be shown above them so you have about 2-3s to deploy a skill if you're on Technician to benefit from the disrupt protection